University: Imperial College London

 The solicitor-to-barrister route

-Looking at the barristers’ profession in the economic wake of covid-19, he points to “the backlog of cases” in the criminal justice system which reinforces “the need for investment in the criminal Bar.”
+Looking at the barristers’ profession in the economic wake of covid-19, he points to “the backlog of cases” in the criminal justice system that reinforces “the need for investment in the criminal Bar.”
 However, Hugh remains cautious about making predictions given “the obvious fact that there is going to be a lot of uncertainty and no one can reliably say what is going to happen.”
-But he does think that the uncertainty of the times makes his route into the Bar via the solicitors’ profession an even more viable prospect for today’s aspiring advocates: “For some time, I have thought that more people will begin taking the route I have taken of being a solicitor first and then becoming a barrister.
+But he does think that the uncertainty of the times makes his route into the Bar via the solicitors’ profession an even more viable prospect for today’s aspiring advocates: “For some time, I have thought that more people will begin taking the route I have taken, of being a solicitor first and then becoming a barrister.
 If there is a downturn in work for a period following covid-19, as seems likely, the work that remains will be with clients who prefer to instruct barristers with greater expertise – there may be less work for those at the very junior end.
-Working as a solicitor gives you an opportunity to build up that expertise, so that when you come to the Bar, you offer added value.
+Working as a solicitor gives you an opportunity to build up that, expertise, so that when you come to the Bar you offer added value.
 The Bar has become incredibly competitive – although it sounds clichéd, I’m not sure that I would have made it in the current environment.
 Despite all that I hope that people, particularly those from non-traditional backgrounds, stick at it and become barristers, because ultimately it is a great job.”